h01ger/piuparts/README_pejacevic.txt

   to the hosts which should be master and slave.
 (It's possible and has been done for a long time to run them on the same host.( Run the scripts as the piupartsm and piupartss users and clone that git repositry into '/srv/piuparts.debian.org/src' in the first place.
+Then checkout the bikeshed branch.
-  See below for further user setup instructions.
+*  See below for further user setup instructions.
 * Provide '/srv/piuparts.debian.org' - on the slave ideally with a 'tmp' directory which is on tmpfs.
 * `sudo ln -s /srv/piuparts.debian.org/etc/piuparts /etc/piuparts`